 - Over $2,000 in other purchase and material prizes

-Three artists are selected from the Finalists to receive solo exhibitions at The Print Center, Philadelphia.
+Three Finalists are selected by The Print Center to receive solo exhibitions at The Print Center, Philadelphia.

 Stinnett Philadelphia Museum of Art Collection Award